Melina Perez: MNM (2004–2006)

 During this time, MNM defended their titles against Rey Mysterio and the World Heavyweight Champion Batista.
 Melina was placed in a storyline where she tried to make Batista call off the match by visiting him in his locker room and attempting to seduce him.
-The storyline had the two engage in sexual intercourse, after which he simply thanked her for the "warm-up" before leaving to take part in the match, where he and Mysterio defeated MNM for the titles.
+The storyline had the two engage in anal intercourse, after which he simply thanked her for the "warm-up" before leaving to take part in the match, where he and Mysterio defeated MNM for the titles.
 The storyline played over to the next episode of SmackDown! when, before MNM invoked their rematch clause, Melina held a press conference in the ring where she claimed that Batista had sexually harassed her.
 During the tag team match, Mark Henry aided MNM in winning back the WWE Tag Team Championship.
 The storyline with Henry continued into the next year.
 On the first SmackDown! of 2006, Melina announced that Henry was her personal protection against Batista.
 He accompanied her and aided the other members of MNM in matches against Batista and Mysterio.

 At Judgment Day on May 21, 2006, MNM lost their titles to Paul London and Brian Kendrick.
 After the match, Melina and Nitro, as part of the storyline, attacked Mercury, blaming him for the loss.
 Later that night, Melina lost a singles match against Jillian Hall, and after slapping General Manager Theodore Long in anger, she and Nitro were fired from the SmackDown! brand.
 The team then broke up because off-screen, Nitro and Mercury did not get along, and WWE management decided to send Nitro and Melina to the Raw brand.
 Melina and Nitro debuted on Raw on May 29, with Nitro losing to WWE Champion John Cena.
 Melina continued to manage Nitro during his successful hunt for the WWE Intercontinental Championship, and in another storyline with Trish Stratus.
 The storyline turned into a tag team feud when Carlito teamed with Stratus after he saved her from the attacks of Melina and Nitro.
 At Saturday Night's Main Event XXXIII on July 15, Melina and Nitro lost to Carlito and Stratus in a mixed tag team match.